Cúmplices de um Resgate: Plot

 Everything goes wrong.
-Luna, pretending to be Isadora, can not sing at the audition and Isadora, pretending to be Luna, makes everyone suspicious.
+Manuela, pretending to be Isabela, can not sing at the audition and Isabela, pretending to be Manuela, makes everyone suspicious.
 The two decide to switch places again.
-The test works, but Regina and Geraldo bring in another girl to take Isadora down and kick her out of the band.
+The test works, but Regina and Geraldo bring in another girl to take Isabela down and kick her out of the band.
 The girl is Priscila (Giovanna Chaves), Safira's daughter (Dani Moreno).
 Priscilla sings and the two fight to be the vocalist.
 Meanwhile, after examination, Orlando discovers he has a serious illness and will die.

 Orlando has a heart attack and dies.
-Before dying, he reveals the secret code of the safe box to Isadora, arranges his will and leaves all his inheritance to her, but as Isa is a minor, the money is under Marina's protection, leaving Regina furious.
-After that, Geraldo watches a DVD of Luna & Her Friends and realizes the similarity between the girls and then notices that Luna was the one singing on Isadora's audition.
-He tells this to Regina, who is furious to learn that Luna and Isadora have met.
-She and Geraldo decide to kidnap Luna and send Isadora away so Luna can usurp Isadora as place in the band and make money for Regina and Geraldo with her voice, since Orlando left nothing to Regina.
-Marina sees Isadora (pretending to be Luna) in the village.
-So Isadora tells that they are twins and they actually switched places for Luna to sing in her place.
-Regina tells Geraldo that Isadora can learn more than they want her to, so she tells a story to Isadora that Rebeca abandoned her and Regina saved her.
-Geraldo sends his henchmen to kidnap Luna.
-Regina Isadora hostage at the back of the mansion, who manages to escape and ask for help to the Vaz siblings.
-They learn about the secret and help Isadora to rescue Luna, while Rebecca is dedicated to find her missing daughter.
+Before dying, he reveals the secret code of the safe box to Isabela, arranges his will and leaves all his inheritance to her, but as Isa is a minor, the money is under Marina's protection, leaving Regina furious.
+After that, Geraldo watches a DVD of Manuela & Her Friends and realizes the similarity between the girls and then notices that Manuela was the one singing on Isabela's audition.
+He tells this to Regina, who is furious to learn that Manuela and Isabela have met.
+She and Geraldo decide to kidnap Manuela and send Isabela away so Manuela can usurp Isabela as place in the band and make money for Regina and Geraldo with her voice, since Orlando left nothing to Regina.
+Marina sees Isabela (pretending to be Manuela) in the village.
+So Isabela tells that they are twins and they actually switched places for Manuela to sing in her place.
+Regina tells Geraldo that Isabela can learn more than they want her to, so she tells a story to Isabela that Rebeca abandoned her and Regina saved her.
+Geraldo sends his henchmen to kidnap Manuela.
+Regina Isabela hostage at the back of the mansion, who manages to escape and ask for help to the Vaz siblings.
+They learn about the secret and help Isabela to rescue Manuela, while Rebecca is dedicated to find her missing daughter.